Oral-B Genius Pro 8000 Review

 These icons show the different brushing modes, which this brush has six — Daily Clean, Pro Clean, Sensitive, 3D White, Gum Care, and Tongue Clean.
 This also made it very clear which brushing mode you were using, and the interface to switch between them was very easy to operate.
 The Pro 8000 also has a two-minute timer, buzzing every 30 seconds to alert you to move onto the next quadrant of your teeth.

-This drastically changed when the extra brush holder, with a four brush head capacity, was installed on the base, making it almost impossible to tip over.
+The instability drastically changed when the extra brush head holder was installed on the base, making it almost impossible to tip over.
 The technology behind electric toothbrushes has improved to the point where these products are packed full of various features and functions, including smart connectivity, like the Pro 8000 has.
-Unfortunately, this was one of the main issues that we found with this brush — especially with the new position sensing feature.
+Unfortunately, this was one of the main issues we found with this brush — especially with the position-sensing feature.
+We didn't find this to be the most accurate, with the app mistaking what section of the mouth we were brushing at the time on a frequent basis.

 Battery Life